MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-11-Representation-Others-Before-United-States-Patent-Trademark-Office/subpart-A-General-Provisions/subjectgroup-ECFRc694707bfcff3fa-General-Information/section-11.1.md

 *Practitioner* means:

-(1) An attorney or agent registered to practice before the Office in patent matters;
+(1) An attorney or agent registered to practice before the Office in patent matters under § 11.6;

 (2) An individual authorized under 5 U.S.C.
-500(b), or otherwise as provided by § 11.14(a), (b), and (c), to practice before the Office in trademark matters or other non-patent matters;
+500(b), or otherwise as provided by § 11.14(a) through (c), to practice before the Office in trademark matters or other non-patent matters;

 (3) An individual authorized to practice before the Office in patent matters under § 11.9(a) or (b); or